liuyuanmeng/Project-4/README.md

 ### Location Page
-This page uses React bootstrap offcanvas and embeds Google Maps to provide user imformation regarding the address of the restaurants.
+This page uses the Offcanvas component of React Bootstrap and embeds Google Maps to provide users with information regarding the address of the restaurants.

 <img src="https://user-images.githubusercontent.com/100864042/175342338-182b9fa4-164c-45ec-9b11-e71a7a28bce4.png" width="600">
 <img src="https://user-images.githubusercontent.com/100864042/175342350-ce92a051-7288-4153-a6d2-b4f9f612d9ca.png" width="600">